Electrical conductivity meter: Principle

 Industrial conductivity probes often employ an inductive method, which has the advantage that the fluid does not wet the electrical parts of the sensor.
-Here, two inductively-coupled coils are used.
+Here, two toroidal coils are used.
 One is the driving coil producing a magnetic field and it is supplied with accurately-known voltage.
-The other forms a secondary coil of a transformer.
-The liquid passing through a channel in the sensor forms one turn in the secondary winding of the transformer.
-The induced current is the output of the sensor.
+The other is the sensing coil.
+The liquid passes through both toroidal coils, inductively coupling them in proportion to its conductivity.
+The induced current in the sensing coil is detected and the output is calibrated to reject any inherent coupling that is not due to the fluid.
+The inductive method has limited sensitivity at low conductivity (i.e., very pure water), and is typically applied to corrosive, high fouling, or low maintenance applications.